Kelly Betting with Quantum Payoff: a continuous variable approach: The playing field

 \subsection{BGC betting model}

 As in the previous section we consider a horse-race model where at each step of the gambling scheme $J$ horses compete, their probability of winning being defined by a Bernoulli distribution $\{ p_j\}_{j=1, \cdots, J}$.
-At variance with the typical Kelly setting we assume that the capital the gambler invests in the game is represented not by conventional money, but instead by the ergotropy~(\ref{ERGOTROPY}) he/she stores into a single Bosonic mode $A$ initially prepared into the density matrix $\hat{\rho}_0$.
+At variance with the typical Kelly setting we assume that the capital the gambler invests in the game is represented not by conventional money, but instead by the ergotropy~(\ref{ERGOTROPY}) they store into a single Bosonic mode $A$ initially prepared into the density matrix $\hat{\rho}_0$ which, as anticipated in the introduction, is assumed to belong to the Gaussian subset.